-Map 9: 2011 Zoning Map Jefferson County, WV, Source: Jefferson County, WV GIS/Addressing
+Map 9: 2011 Zoning Map Jefferson County, WV, Source: Jefferson County, WV GIS/Addressing (A larger version of this map can be found in Appendix E).

 Nearly all of the current zoning classifications along the corridor were established in 1988.
 As such, the development that has occurred could have and should have been expected.
 Only very recently have there been Zoning Map amendments along the corridor.